SanderMertens/flecs/README.md

 Reader_writer | Serialize components to series of bytes          | FLECS_READER_WRITER |
 Snapshot      | Take a snapshot that can be restored  afterwards | FLECS_SNAPSHOT      |

-### Modules
+### Builtin modules
 Addons are located in the `src/modules` and `include/modules` folders.
-The following addons are available:
+The following modules are available:

 Module        | Description                                      | Constant            |
 --------------|--------------------------------------------------|---------------------|